310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 I won’t unfairly get angry.
 So please talk to me, Midori-kun.

-You and I are the same age, and I won’t inherit Ryusei Red and Taichou's seat until our seniors have graduated.
+You and I are the same age, and I won’t inherit Ryusei Red and Taichou's seat 'til our seniors have graduated.

 For now, we’re equal members of this unit, so I can’t order you around as if I know better than you.